Thebuilderekes/next-dashboard/README.md

+Before you read thtough, these are the take away.

+- clsx library lets you render your classNames conditionally
+- In Next js, you get to choose whether you want to use static or dynamic rendering for your page. `no store` allows you to opt out of static rendering to prepare you for displaying content that changes dynamically.
+- `Suspense` is a powerful API that can help you decide the behavior of your components and how they load on your screen.

 ## Next.js App Router Course - Starter

 This is the starter template for the Next.js App Router Course.
 It contains the starting code for the dashboard application.